cbinwani/ApromoreCore8.0/README.md

 - Copy the configuration file `$APROMORE_HOME/etc/org.apromore.cfg` into `$KARAF_HOME/etc/`.
 - Execute `$KARAF_HOME/bin/karaf` to start the application server.
 - From the Karaf prompt, issue the command `feature:repo-add mvn:org.apromore/features/LATEST/xml` to add the Apromore artifacts you built previously.
 - Start Apromore using `feature:install apromore`.
-You should be able to navigate to [`http://localhost:8181/index.zul`](http://localhost:8181/index.zul).
-  Karaf's default credentials are: username "karaf", password "karaf".
+This should not take more than a minute.

 ### Notes
+- The application landing page is [`http://localhost:8181/index.zul`](http://localhost:8181/index.zul).
+- By default there is one user named "karaf" with password "karaf".
+  This can be changed by editing `$KARAF_HOME/etc/users.properties`.
-- The server log is in `$KARAF_HOME/data/log/karaf.log`.
+- The server log is `$KARAF_HOME/data/log/karaf.log`.
 - Karaf as shipped is configured to only use Java 1.8 on MacOS.
   You may bypass this by editing the file `$KARAF_HOME/bin/inc` to remove "`-v 1.8`" from the Darwin `JAVA_HOME` setting.